New York, Beijing, Tokyo - the Swiss government is on a mission to save trade

 The trip to China is primarily about cultivating relationships.
 But as always with China and Switzerland, it is also about the delicate balancing of Switzerland’s economic interests and its political values.

 After all, China expects its trading partners to make concessions.
 “The good relationship is not set in stone.
-The atmosphere can easily be disturbed,” says China expert Kurt Härri.
+The atmosphere can easily be disturbed,” says China expert Kurt Haerri.

 In Switzerland, the Greens and the Social Democrats in particular are pushing for points such as forced labour and sustainability to be included when the free trade agreement is updated.